DeViL303/MultiServer3-NautilusFork/README.md

 # BAR/SDAT/SHARC
 ## Tab 1 Tool 2: Home Archive Unpacker

-### Note: For input it's currently recommended to use drag and drop from windows file explorer as that can handle folders.
-When you drag a folder into Unpacker it will scan it recursivelt for any compatible files and add each one.

 ![image](https://github.com/DeViL303/MultiServer3-NuatilusFork/assets/24411577/0bc3877d-41cf-4fa9-be46-4386c3856344)

+### Note: For Archive Unpacker input it's currently recommended to use drag and drop from windows file explorer as that can handle folders.
+When you drag a folder into Unpacker it will scan it recursively for any compatible archives and add all.

 ### Usage:
 - Drag in one or more compatible archives or folders.
 It should be able to handle large tasks such as unpacking 10k objects in one operation.